Bay of Plenty house prices continue upward trend despite Covid, election - NZ Herald

 The REINZ report showed the number of homes sold for under $500,000 nationwide also fell to 24.9 per cent.
 This was the first time on record more than 75 per cent of the market had sold for more than half a million dollars.

-When asked if that home grant cap needed to change, Vaughan said: "Any property grants to help to get first-home buyers in the market are to be welcomed, but it's got to reflect where the market is.
+When asked if the home grant cap needed to change, Vaughan said: "Any property grants to help to get first-home buyers in the market are to be welcomed but it's got to reflect where the market is.
 There's no point getting a fraction of what you need to get into the market."

-First National Real Estate principal and Reinz Rotorua spokeswoman Ann Crossley said, in Rotorua, there had been 129 sales last month.
-Of those, 11 went for more than $1m, and 54 went for below $500,000.

-"I'm not surprised by 129 sales.
-We've had an incredibly busy month.
+Tremains general manager Anton Jones said they were expecting a slow-down in the market leading up to the election, similar to previous years, but this had not eventuated

 It was the highest in four years and more than double the 52 the previous September.